-Lots that are excessively narrow or oddly shaped will not generally be accepted by the Board.
+Lots that are excessively narrow or oddly shaped will not generally be accepted by the Boardunless so designed to facilitate compact neighborhoodhousing.

 The following National Flood Insurance Requirements for Subdivision and Site Plan Review Regulations shall apply.

 For subdivisions and site plans that involve land designated as "Special Flood Hazard Areas" (SFHA) by the National Flood Insurance Program (NFIP):